aragon/AGPs/aa_board_review.md

 # Aragon Association Board of Directors AGP Vote Procedure

-As detailed in AGP-1, when an AGP moves to Stage IV the Aragon Association Board of Directors will review the final draft AGP and vote to either reject the proposal or approve it and add it to the ballot of AGPs that will be voted on by ANT holders during the next Aragon Network Vote.
+As detailed in AGP-1, when an AGP moves to Stage V the Aragon Association Board of Directors will review the final draft AGP and vote to either reject the proposal or approve it and add it to the ballot of AGPs that will be voted on by ANT holders during the next Aragon Network Vote.

 ## Preparation procedure
 This is what the board will do to prepare so that their votes can be verified.
 This only has to be done once for each Ethereum account that will be used to vote.